Below we answer the frequently asked questions about kava.

 Q. Is kava safe?

-If you follow these do’s and don’ts of drinking kava you’ll have a safe and happy kava drinking experience.
+Once you’ve read our kava kava FAQs, follow these dos and don’ts and you’ll have a safe and happy kava drinking experience.

 Any other questions?
 Email us at firstname.lastname@example.org for more kava kava information.